Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1884 George married Harriet Pickett.
 Their first child, a daughter Alice was born in 1885, closely followed by Ann in 1887.
 Their first son George William was born in 1889.

 In 1891 the small family can be found living at 6 Long Acre, Maidenhead, Berkshire, where George is now a bricklaying labourer.
 By 1901 George and his family had moved to Tyrells Buildings in Maidenhead, where George is listed as a ground works labourer.
-Catherine aged 9, Thomas aged 6, Benjamin aged 4 and John aged 1 have joined the family.
+Catherine aged 9, Thomas aged 6, Henry Benjamin aged 4 and John aged 1 have joined the family.
 George and Harriet's youngest child Robert was born in 1904.

 It seems however that George was plagued with depression, which at one point caused him to attempt to take his own life, for which he served a week's imprisonment at Reading Gaol.
 The Slough Windsor and Eton Observer reports on 15th September 1906 -